-The Delaware Coastal Programs (DCP) of the Department of Natural Resources and Environmental Control announces availability grant funding to support projects and activities that improve local and regional capacity to conserve, manage, and promote the incorporation of coastal management issues into local planning and implementation activities throughout Delaware.
+DNREC's Delaware Coastal Programs (DCP) is announcing the availability grant funding to support projects and activities that improve local and regional capacity to conserve, manage, and promote the incorporation of coastal management issues into local planning and implementation activities throughout Delaware.
 The year’s grant will focus on those activities and planning efforts that assist sea level rise adaptation planning, including those recommendations provided in “Preparing for Tomorrow’s High Tide,” the reduction of coastal hazard related impacts, increasing local or regional coastal resiliency and/or natural resource management issues as they pertain to adaptation measures.

 Proposals should address one or more of the following: